Structure-Grounded Pretraining for Text-to-SQL: Experiments

 \subsection{Benchmarks and Base Models}

 \textbf{Spider and the realistic evaluation sets.} Spider \cite{yu2018spider} is a complex cross-database text-to-SQL dataset.
 It contains 10k complex question-query pairs grounded on 200 databases where multiple tables are joined via foreign keys.
-In addition, we create a new realistic evaluation set based on the original Spider development set as described in \cref{sec:new_eva}.
-We also include IMDB and GeoQuery, two of the eight single-domain datasets used in \citet{suhr2020exploring}, for a more comprehensive comparison.
-For the baseline model, we use RAT-SQL \cite{rat-sql} which is the state-of-the-art model according to the official leaderboard.
+In addition, we create a new realistic evaluation set \newdata as described in \cref{sec:new_eva}. \nop{We also include IMDB and GeoQuery, two of the eight single-domain datasets used in \citet{suhr2020exploring}, for a more comprehensive comparison.}We also \nop{transform IMDB and GeoQuery to the same format as Spider, and }include the original \citet{suhr2020exploring} datasets, for a more comprehensive comparison.
+For the \hs{base}\nop{baseline} model, we use RAT-SQL \cite{rat-sql} which is the state-of-the-art model according to the official leaderboard as of the submission time.
 To generate executable SQL queries, we modify the pointer generator in RAT-SQL to enable it to copy values from the question.
-We use the same trained model for evaluation on the Spider development set and the realistic evaluation sets. \citet{yu2018spider} includes some single-domain text-to-SQL datasets like GeoQuery as extra training data for Spider.
-Here we use IMDB and GeoQuery for evaluation and thus train the model with only the original Spider data, and discard the additional training data used by some previous works.
-We use both the set match accuracy and execution accuracy from the official Spider evaluation script.
+We use the same trained model for evaluation on the Spider dev set and the realistic evaluation sets. \citet{yu2018spider} includes some single-domain text-to-SQL datasets like GeoQuery as extra training data for Spider.
+Following \citet{suhr2020exploring}, we train the model with only the original Spider data, and discard additional training data used by some previous works \hs{like \citet{yu2018spider}}.
+We use both the set match accuracy (exact match) from the official Spider evaluation script and execution accuracy\footnote{We execute case insensitive SQL queries, and compare the returned table.} for evaluation on Spider and Spider-Realistic.\nop{ and the transformed IMDB and GeoQuery.} On the \citet{suhr2020exploring} datasets, we use the official evaluation script\footnote{\url{https://github.com/google-research/language/tree/master/language/xsp}} released by the authors and report execution accuracy.